 Birthday cards can be special and all, but I’m not excited about spending $4 on a card they’ll throw away.
 I’d rather spend that money on a book they can enjoy for a long time!
 My kids like reading the same good books over and over again, so books are always worth it.

 My favorite places to get a great deal are Goodwill and Amazon.

-They aren’t just for parties!
+They aren’t just for the birthday party!
 We sometimes hang streamers in the door so the birthday person can bust through like a football player once they get out of bed.